run2bizdocs/docs-1/en-us/docs/faq.md

     When registering a service request, perform determined activities and its execution, the petitioner will be notified.

-    In order for the notification be sent it is necessary to perform the following procedures :
+    In order for the notification be sent it is necessary to perform the following procedures:

     1- Access the Contract Services related to the business service Portfolio Management > Services Portfolio > Business Service > Contract > Services and technical service Portfolio Management > Service Portfolio > Business Service > Support/Technical Service > Contract > Services e and insert the e-mail template in the fields: